kunpenglee/Jenkinsfile-runner-actions-demo/README.md

 ### jenkins-runtime-pipeline
 This case is realized by the combination of jenkins-setup, jenkins-plugin-installation-action and jenkinsfile-runner-action.
 It will download all the dependencies and run the pipeline at the host machine directly.
-Its advantage is that it can support Linux, macOS and Windows runners.
+Its advantage is that it can support Linux, macOS and Windows runners...
 Its main disadvantage is the possibility of suffering from a plugins.jenkins.io outage.
 ```yaml
   jenkins-runtime-pipeline: